RibbonBlockchain/TradelineAI/README.md

 ## Contact

-For more information, visit [tradeline.ai](https://tradeline.ai) or contact us at info@tradeline.ai.
+For more information, visit [tradelines.replit.app](https://tradelines.replit.app) or contact us at gugu@ribbonprotocol.org.

 ---